 Walk in Sir Peter Scott’s footsteps, with access to his personal viewing tower and magical sights over his beloved Rushy Lake, this experience is a must for bird lovers, Scott fans or anyone wishing to get closer to nature.

-Whether you’re looking for a bespoke luxury experience with our team of experts or wanting to spend a peaceful time birdwatching, we have something suitable for everyone.
-With different opinions to add to your stay you are guaranteed a fantastic short break at Slimbridge.
+Whether you’re looking for a bespoke luxury experience with our team of experts or wanting to spend a peaceful time bird watching, we have something suitable for everyone.
+With different options to add to your stay you are guaranteed a fantastic short break at Slimbridge.

-Bewick’s Lodge is a self-catering accommodation which has three double bedrooms for up to six guests, one of the bedrooms can be made into a twin room.
-Within the Lodge there is an open plan kitchen, living and dining room, and ensuite facilities in each room.
-There is also private access to Scott’s viewing tower and garden, free entry into Slimbridge Wetland Centre during opening hours.
+Bewick’s Lodge is a self-catering accommodation which has three double bedrooms for up to six guests, one of the bedrooms can be made into a twin room upon prior request.
+Within the Lodge there is an open plan kitchen, living and dining room, and en suite facilities in each room.
+There is also private access to Scott’s viewing tower and garden and free entry into Slimbridge Wetland Centre during opening hours.
 You also have the option to add a behind-the-scenes wildlife experience on to your stay for you and your guests.

 Monday - Thursday, £260 per night (minimum two night stay)

 Friday - Sunday, £365 per night (minimum two night stay)

 For full access details, please download the Bewick's Lodge accessibility guide.Download accessibility guide